-American households can find a number of various dog breeds to suit their preference.
-Those who wish to own a small and sociable breed would often select the Norwich terrier.
-This breed shares an obvious similarity with its boisterous English kin (Norfolk terrier) whilst possessing biological and psychological traits that make them quite unique.
+Those who wish to own a small and sociable breed can consider getting a Norwich terrier.
+This breed shares obvious similarities with its boisterous English kin; the Norfolk terrier.
+However, they also possess biological and psychological traits that make them quite unique.

-The average Norwich terrier price can range anywhere between $1,000 and $2,000.
-The lowest cost for a puppy is usually around $466.
-For exceptional cases, a certain Norwich terrier could fetch a price as exorbitant as $3,000.
-However, it is important to understand that elevating costs is naturally justified by the nuances of being
+The average Norwich terrier price can range anywhere between $1,000 and $2,350 based on popular websites that sell purebred dogs.
+In exceptional cases, a certain Norwich terrier type could fetch a price range as exorbitant as $3,000 to $4,000.

-There is no definitive evidence that guarantees prospective owners when buying a particular dog registered with AKC.
-This accreditation only ensures better odds in acquiring a healthy pet on accounts of their improved market value.
+Bear in mind, though that there is no definitive evidence that guarantees prospective owners when buying a particular dog registered with the AKC.
+This accreditation only ensures better odds of acquiring a healthy pet on account of their improved market value.

-For those who are buying Norwich terriers outside their immediate location (state-to-state), there is an additional cost of $150 for the shipping.
-The price may increase depending on the distance and other logistical nuances.
+For those who are buying Norwich terriers outside their immediate location (state-to-state), there is an additional cost of $150 for shipping.
+The price may increase depending on the distance and other logistical demands.

 How Norwich Terrier Prices Are Determined